desctable/desctable/README.md

 Simple usage
 ------------

-Creating a comparative table between groups defined by a factor using `desctable` is almost as easy, and uses the well known `group_by` function from *dplyr*:
+Creating a comparative table (between groups defined by a factor) using `desctable` is as easy as creating a descriptive table.

+It uses the well known `group_by` function from **dplyr**:

 ``` r
 iris %>%